hos-b/winter/modern opengl.md

 glVertexAttribPointer(0, 2, GL_FLOAT, GL_FALSE, sizeof(float)*2, (const void*)0);
 glEnableVertexAttribArray(0);
 ```
-it doesn't matter where we enable the attribute as long as the buffer is bound.
+it doesn't matter where we enable the attribute as long as the buffer is bound

 ## 3. Shaders
-the code might already be able to draw a triangle. this is because some drivers already provide a default shader. the primary purpose of the
+the code might already be able to draw a triangle. this is because some drivers already provide a default shader. shaders are programmable parts of the rendering
+pipeline. we have 5 shaders in opengl but normally only the first two are used.
+* vertex shader
+* fragment shader
+* geometry shader
+* tesselation shader
+* compute shader

+#### vertex shader
-vertex shader is to define where in the window the vertices are drawn. it gets called once for every vertex that we have.<br>
+the primary purpose of the vertex shader is to define where in the window the vertices are drawn. it gets called once for every vertex that we have. it's not optional and must store something in `gl_Position` as it is used by later stages. it can also specify additional outputs that can be used by later user-defined shaders. input is the vertex data itself.
+#### fragment shader
 the fragment shader is called once per every pixel that get rasterized and determines the color of that pixel. this means the fragment shader
-gets called way more often and has to be optimized. we can also do some calculations in the vertex shader and pass it on to the fragment shader
+gets called way more often and has to be optimized. it's optional but very often used. most important output is a `vec4` color for each pixel.s

-to save computation time. a shader can access data from the cpu in the form of opengl buffers and uniforms.
+#### rendering pipleline
+* vertex specification
+* vertex shader
+* tesselation shader
+* geometry shader
+* vertex post-processing
+* primitive assembly
+* rasterization
+* fragment shader
+* per-sample operations

+tesselation shader allows us to divide data into smaller primitives. appeared in version 4.0, can be used to add higher levels of detail **dynamically**. <br>
+geometry shader works on groups of vertices or primitives. it's used to alter primitives.<br>
+vertex post processing consists of transform feedback and clipping. transform feedback, if enabled, saves the result of vertex and geometry shaders in a buffer for later use. clipping removes non-visible primitives. also converts positions from clip space to window space.<br>
+primitive assembly takes care of converting vertices into a series of primitives. it also performs face culling <br>
+rasterization converts primitives into fragments, i.e. pixel data. fragments are interpolated based on vertex positions<br>
+per sample operatios is a series of test to see if should must be drawn. most importantly depth test. it also takes care of blending
 ### 3.1. compiling shaders
+1. create empty program
+2. create empty shaders
+3. attach shader source code to shaders
+4. compile shaders
+5. attach them to the program
+6. link program
+7. validate program

 we could read the shaders from a file. they are stored in `std::string`s but will need to be cast as plain `char*` for opengl to compile them.
 ```cpp
 static unsigned int CompileShader(const std::string& source, unsigned int type)